An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Introduction

 \begin{enumerate}

-\item We give an efficient parallel algorithm that computes the Reeb graph of piece-wise linear function defined on a triangulated $2$-manifold with and without a boundary. \item Our method can be used to retrieve the manifold data from the Reeb graph.
+\item We give an efficient parallel algorithm that computes the Reeb graph of a piece-wise linear function defined on a triangulated $2$-manifold with and without a boundary.

+\item Our method can be used to retrieve the manifold data from the Reeb graph.
 In other words, given a point in the Reeb graph, we give an efficient method to retrieve the manifold data that corresponds to that point.
-This feature as well as feature (1) makes our algorithm an augmented Reeb graph algorithm.
+This feature, as well as feature (1), makes our algorithm an augmented Reeb graph algorithm.

-\item We show how the homological properties of a Reeb graph can be used to extract certain curves on a surface and we utilize our algorithms to give a mesh segmentation algorithm.
+\item We show how the homological properties of a Reeb graph can be used to extract certain curves on a surface, and we utilize our algorithms to give a mesh segmentation algorithm.

 \item The algorithms presented here are easy to implement and require minimal memory storage.

 \end{enumerate}